-Dogs that have drooping tails or pain and weakness in their hindquarters might be suffering from a neurological disorder.
+Dogs with drooping tails or pain and weakness in their hindquarters might suffer from a neurological disorder.
 They might find eliminating difficult or painful, so you should seek your vet’s help immediately.

 Some medications can cause constipation.
 Diuretics, antihistamines, sucralfate, and narcotic pain relievers are all known to potentially cause this issue.